biroistv/abnd-inventory-app-stage2/ReadME.md

 ## How To Use

-You can add a now product using the floating button at the bottom right corener ar a dummy data using the options manu at the upper right corner.
+You can add a new product using the floating button at the bottom right corener or a dummy data using the options menu at the upper right corner.

 A database items showing in a list view.
 You can edit each item with the pencil button.
 You can see the details aboout the specific product when clicking on them.